torchnyu/blog/_posts/2019-08-16-surviving-cso-part-2.md

 version of the cups and the balls.
 You have to keep track of how the memory is flowing and which register has which variable.
 Sometimes the compiler does some tricky sleight of hand and you have to puzzle out what just happened.

- You can run it, you can generate it, etc. A good way to read assembly is to write some C, compile it with the `-S` flag and look at the assembly.
+Another important thing to remember is that assembly is just another programming language.
+You can run it, you can generate it, you can debug it, etc. A good way to read assembly is to write some C, compile it with the `-S` flag and look at the assembly.
 The [Godbolt compiler explorer](https://godbolt.org/) is a nice interactive tool for this as well.